 Day 10.
 Visitor

 Something woke her.
-She didn’t know what, but she was suddenly wide awake.
-Alone and recently widowed, she’d come to her parents’ cabin to get away from life for a while.
+She didn’t know what, about it but she was suddenly wide awake.
+Alone and recently widowed, order she’d come to her parents’ cabin to get away from life for a while.
 And now she couldn’t sleep.
 Wonderful.
 She got out of bed and walked to the kitchen for a cup of herbal tea.
 That usually helped her get back to sleep.

 Having prepared her mug, she took it to the front porch.
 If she was going to be up at 2 AM, she might as well enjoy the stars.
 The country didn’t suffer from light pollution like the city did.
 When you looked up out here you didn’t just see stars, you saw one of the Milky Way’s arms stretching out across the night sky.
 She sat in the swinging chair, admiring the sight.
 She always loved looking at the stars.
 She’d try and imagine herself out there exploring strange and wonderful worlds.
 The possibilities were endle– What was that?